-Normally if a user logon to the Symantec Management Platform 7.1 (SMP or NS) server, he should be able to browse all the pages without being required to logon again unless the logon state expired.
-It is observed that in SMP 7.1, it appears the user needs to logon a few times to properly load certain SMP Console items, especially when selecting the 'Settings > All Settings' console item, you have to logon about 6 to 8 times to allow the whole left navigation tree properly loaded.
+Normally if a user logon to the Symantec Management Platform 7.1 (SMP or NS) server or later, he/she should be able to browse all the pages without being required to logon again unless the logon state expired.
+It is observed that in SMP 7.1 and later, it appears the user needs to logon a few times to properly load certain SMP Console items, especially when selecting the 'Settings > All Settings' console item, you have to logon about 6 to 8 times to allow the whole left navigation tree properly loaded.
 This issue is experienced 100% if the NS is a newly installed and the logon is the first logon to this NS server.

 User had to logon another 6 to 8 times to allow the full tree completely loaded.